 Some vets, however, claim that raw pet diets can be dangerous if not administered properly.
 They lack some essential nutrients, and if you’re not careful about where you source the food ingredients and the food processing, it can carry diseases and parasites.

 You should buy prepared raw dog foods from dog food brands that you know.
+Many people ask us what is the best raw dog food and it’s difficult to tell but we have compiled a guide on the leading brands.
 They come in a wide variety, meaning that your four-legged friend is more likely to get a balanced regime that fulfils their needs.
 You will find out on the packaging or through the company product name where precisely all of the ingredients have come from.

 Fish or Meat?